Governments scramble to bring citizens home during travel chaos caused by war in the Middle East

 “It was frightening ...
 We just want to get home as soon as possible,” she said, adding that she worried about her mother’s high blood pressure medication and her child’s return to school.

-Thousands of miles away in the Indonesian resort island Bali, officials said about 6,000 people were stranded because their flights to Doha, Dubai and Abu Dhabi were canceled.
+Thousands of miles away in the Indonesian resort island Bali, about 6,000 people were stranded because their flights to Doha, Dubai and Abu Dhabi were canceled, officials said.
 Many of those affected were tourists from Europe or the U.S. trying to fly long-haul via those Middle Eastern airports.

-Indonesian immigration authorities said they have issued emergency stay permits and waived overstay fines for stranded foreign nationals.
+Indonesian immigration authorities issued emergency stay permits and waived overstay fines for stranded foreign nationals.

 Agnes Chen Pun, a Hong Kong expatriate who moved with her family to Dubai last year, said she struggled to find plane tickets to leave the region.
 She moved first to a resort in Fujairah, then to a desert resort near Sharjah amid fears of potential attacks and local fires.